How to Get Better Commercial Real Estate Leads

 How does intelligent prospecting net a higher ROI?

-A tool like Biscred, for example, uses over a decade’s worth CRE data on companies, properties, and professionals, to provide an intelligent prospecting tool for proptech, architects, CRE brokers, developers, builders, operators, property managers, and more.
+A tool like Biscred, for example, uses over a decade’s worth of CRE data on companies, properties, and professionals, to provide an intelligent prospecting tool for proptech, architects, CRE brokers, developers, builders, operators, property managers, and more.
 Beyond basic NAP (name, address, phone), these databases contain valuable information so you can reach the right person at the right organization.

 Biscred has millions of CRE data points that have been gathered, categorized and cleaned using a blend of automation and human learning.
 Someone in business development for a proptech company, for example, can look for industry professionals based on company size, level of seniority, and experience in a particular asset class within a particular region of the country.